araobp/unity-sabae/README.md

 A camera on Unity will work as a virtual camera that streams video to a video element on HTML5.

+This project is to prove that my expectaion on digital twin is right.

 ## Goal of this project

 - Stream 3D digital twin of Sabae city to my smartphone via RTP media with help from WebRTC.